valid page

 The Solution:

 Within a few months of setting up my studio back in 1968, I saw the compelling need for an improvement in this burner area.
 I set about developing a better mixer with a retention nozzle.
 The retention nozzle in itself made a quieter work environment.
 The retention nozzle creates an organization to the burning gases.
-By changing the hole patterns I could make a long, skinny, lazy (luminous) flame or a short bushy radiant flame.
-And by using many holes verses just a few holes I could make additional quietness (or quiet likeness).
+By changing the hole pattern I could make a long, skinny, lazy (luminous) flame or a short bushy radiant flame.
+And by using many holes verses just a few holes I could make it have a quieter burn.

-With this new concept of the burner nozzle I was still working with metal (making welded mild steel heads).
-The metal would not survive long in the intense heat of the glass melting atmosphere, so every three weeks I was back at it making a new head for my furnace.
+With this new concept for the burner nozzle I developed several new patterns, but as these were made of mild steel they did not survive long in the intense heat of the glass melting atmosphere.
+Every few weeks I was back at it making a new head for my furnace.
 Then out of the blue the idea struck me to make a ceramic head.
-This I did and it worked.
-I replicated the patterns I had made previously in metal.
+This I did and it worked great: I replicated the patterns I had made previously in metal.

 Giberson Burner Head

 Once the burner was invented, I applied for and got my first patent.
 I dubbed the burner "The Giberson Ceramic Burner Head."
 It is U. S. Patent #3697000.
 For years I struggled along.
 Occasionally a glassblower would wander into my studio and be amazed at the quiet burn and the efficient flame.
-That's how I sold my burners, usually one at a time to people who saw them in action and wanted one of them for themselves.
-In all of my years of making these wonderful burner heads I have not spent more than a few hundred dollars on advertisement.
-It is a word of mouth operation.
+That's how I sold my burners, usually one at a time to people who saw them in action and wanted one for themselves.
+In all of my years of making these wonderful burner heads I have not spent much time or energy on advertisement.
+It has been a word of mouth operation.

 Here is a schematic of a homemade air/gas mixer with a "Giberson Tip" (Giberson Ceramic Burner Head).
 This would be used on low pressure natural gas or low pressure propane gas.

-The obvious advantage with this mixer is you can make it yourself.
-This is an Alfred Mixer (named after the prestigious Ceramics College).
-It is generally put together using 1-1/2" black iron pipe fittings.
-This involves a "T" and a couple of nipples.
-There are other configurations of the same technology such as the air/gas power burner, below:
+The obvious advantage to this mixer is you can make it yourself.
+This is an Alfred Mixer (named after the prestigious Ceramics College, ALFRED UNIVERSITY, where it was developed for use by potters).
+It is constructed using 1-1/2" black iron pipe fittings: a "Tee" and a couple of nipples.
+There are other configurations of the same pipe parts to achieve a similar effect.
+However, please read my paper on how to make my preferred version of this Alfred Mixer and adapt it to the Dayton Blower to make a functional Gas/Air Mixer for low pressure gasses.

 Venturi Mixer for HIGH PRESSURE PROPANE (0-25 PSI)

-(The parts indicated as DIAGONAL HATCHING must be purchased from a plumbing supply)
+(The parts indicated as gray must be purchased from a hardware/plumbing supply)

 CHOOSING BETWEEN HIGH PRESSURE AND LOW PRESSURE GAS SYSTEMS PROPER BURNER INSTALLATION SAFETY SYSTEMS TROUBLESHOOTING